The world of pianos – especially digital pianos – can be very confusing and overwhelming, not only for beginners but also for seasoned musicians!

 A keyboard workstation is like a computer built into a keyboard.

-They usually come with hundreds if not thousands top-notch sound samples, which can be customized by using knobs and sliders that allow you to control various sound parameters on the fly.
+They usually come with hundreds if not thousands of top-notch sound samples, which can be customized with knobs and sliders that allow you to control various sound parameters on the fly.